kaveena/caffe-pruning/docker/README.md

+### Building images yourself

+Examples (run these commands in the `caffe/docker` directory):

+`docker build -t caffe:cpu cpu`

+`docker build -t caffe:gpu gpu`

+You can also build Caffe and run the tests in the image:

+`docker run -ti caffe:cpu bash -c "cd /opt/caffe/build; make runtest"`

-### Running an official image
+### Running an official BVLC Caffe image

 You can run one of the automatic [builds](https://hub.docker.com/r/bvlc/caffe).
 E.g. for the CPU version:

 `docker run -ti bvlc/caffe:cpu caffe --version`

-or for GPU support (You need a CUDA 8.0 capable driver and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)):
+or for GPU support (You need a CUDA 10.0 capable driver and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)):

 `nvidia-docker run -ti bvlc/caffe:gpu caffe --version`